CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.3 Clients on Windows 10.md

 Windows 10, including its many included applications, is a very complex software product.
 If software errors are not detected in time, the crashes or errors that occur during the application can lead to far-reaching consequences (such as incorrect calculation results, incorrect management decisions, and delays in the course of business processes).
 Software vulnerabilities or errors can lead to serious security vulnerabilities in individual applications, in the entire IT system, or even in all connected IT systems.
 Vulnerabilities in Windows may be exploited by attackers to infiltrate malicious software, unauthorized read data, or tampering.

-### 2 3 Integrated cloud functionalitiesWindows 10 has many features that store and sync data using Microsoft's services ("cloud services").
+### 2 3 Integrated cloud functionalities
+Windows 10 has many features that store and sync data using Microsoft's services ("cloud services").
 As a result, there is a risk of unconsciously (or at least carelessly) using it for possibly sensitive or personal data.
 At the same time, violations of data protection laws may result if data is stored with third parties, usually abroad.
 If a user with an already activated Microsoft account logs on to a new device, the Microsoft cloud services he uses are automatically set up.
 Thus, data of the institution can be unintentionally synchronized to the employees' private devices.
 As another example, Windows 10 provides the ability to back up the Bitlocker recovery key directly from the Microsoft account in the cloud, leaving critical cryptographic secrets in the hands of third parties.

 ### 2 4 Impairment of software functions due to compatibility issues